Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 To treat a frozen shoulder, stretches are tried first.
-If stretches alone don’t help, your doctor may suggest adding other treatments.
+If stretches alone don’t help, your healthcare provider may suggest adding other treatments.
 Keep in mind that no treatment replaces shoulder stretches.
-After any of these treatments, you’ll need to start your exercises again as your health care provider advises.
+After any of these treatments, you’ll need to start your exercises again as your healthcare provider advises.

-Your health care provider may suggest injection therapy.
+Your healthcare provider may suggest injection therapy.
 This does not cure frozen shoulder.
 But it may reduce pain, so that you can do your stretches more comfortably.
-The injection typically includes two medications.
+The injection typically includes two medicines.
 One is an anesthetic to numb the shoulder.
-The other is cortisone to help reduce painful swelling.
+The other is a steroid, such as cortisone, to help reduce painful swelling.
 It can take from a few hours to a couple of days before the injection starts to have an effect.

 Surgery may be suggested if stretching doesn’t relieve your pain and stiffness.
 In some cases, both procedures described below are done at the same time.

 Capsular release.
-Your doctor frees the capsule adhesions through an incision.
+Your healthcare provider frees the capsule adhesions through an incision.
 This may be done if manipulation did not release the capsule.
 Surgery on the shoulder may be done through a few small incisions.
 This is called arthroscopic surgery.
 Or, it may be done through one large incision.
 This is known as open surgery.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |